 Network Assistant, also called Nassi, is a real-time communication utility developed by a company called Grace Byte Software.
 This tool is well-suited for a small corporate network.

-The salient features of this tool are:
+Features: The salient features of this tool are:

 - Comes with a channel-based chat, whiteboard, message board, and instant messenger for quick communication.
 FOur types of channels are available: general, announcer, password-protected, and private.